HubertD/cangaroo/README.md

 ### v0.1.3 unreleased
-* much better performance while transfering can messages from receiver threads to main
+* some performance improvements when receiving lots of messages
 * bugfix with time-delta view: timestamps not shown when no previous message avail

 ### v0.1.2 released 2016-01-12